-While preparing your wedding photoshoot, especially if it’s your first time, be sure to visit the websites of pros.
+While preparing your wedding photoshoot, especially if it’s your first time, visit professional photographers’ websites or check out photography education sites like Cole’s Classroom.
 It helps to gain as much theoretical knowledge as possible beforehand.
 If you’re well prepared in this aspect, you’ll be more confident, and it’ll rub off on your subjects.

 #2 Visit the location in advance

 To you take practice shots as well as gain a feel for this place you’ll be shooting.
 You can learn a great deal about the best angles and spots to shoot from.
 If you’re shooting outside, you’ll know where you can get the best shots from, where direct harsh sunlight won’t interfere with.
 Take as many practice shots as possible with several camera settings and modes.

 #3 Take pictures of the couple in advance